DivadNojnarg/blogdown_sources/content/about-lorenz.md

 This app was tested on Windows 10 (Edge: ok, Mozilla firefox: ok, chrome: ok), macOS Sierra laptop (safari: ok), 8" tablet (chrome and android 7.0), iphone 7 and 5" android smartphone.
 Besides, on mobile devices, it is not possible to move the 3D graph, due to a compatibility problem with webGL.
 This is related to the use of **Plotly** package, which seems to only work (totally) with computers.

-### Important

-I started to move all my apps on my private shinyserver.
-For the moment, only Lorenz apps are ready.

 ### Remarks